QSmally/QDB-Legacy/README.md

 // Push a datastream onto a Stack for later access. const Stack = new QDB.Stack(DataStream);

-// Seek in the Stack
+// Seek in the Stack.
 Stack.Seek(3);
 ```